fl4shk/fling/README.md

 actually what the first version of the compiler will produce.
 Once the first version of the compiler (to be written in C++) is finished, the compiler will be re-implemented in its own language.
-Long term, the compiler will be provided as both C source code and Frost source code.
+Long term, the compiler will be provided as both C source code and Flark source code.
 By providing the compiler as C source code, bootstrapping the compiler will only need to be done once by me, and I can leave future bootstrapping to people making C compilers.